LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab3.rst.txt

 Now that we have our RPM, we may want to remove what we create ourselves (the HelloWorld folder in `/var/config/rest/iapps` and also that it is loaded in restnoded).
-Since we started the iControl extension from scratch, we will need to remove it manually.
+Since we started the iControl Extension from scratch, we will need to remove it manually.

 Perform the following steps to complete this task: